 \sectopic{Machine learning (ML). } Supervised learning is one of the most prominent paradigms in ML.
 In this paradigm, the ML algorithm is provided with labeled training data where each data point consists of an input vector (features) and the corresponding output label (or value).
-The algorithm learns patterns within the input features to make predictions based on this training.
+The algorithm learns patterns in the input features to make predictions from this training data.
 When trained on a sufficiently large dataset, the algorithm refines its predictions to classify the provided labels more accurately.
-The example ML classification algorithms include random forest, decision tree, support vector machine, and feed-forward neural networks~\cite{Goodfellow:16}.
+Examples of ML classification algorithms include random forests, decision trees, support vector machines, and feedforward neural networks~\cite{Goodfellow:16}.